niart/Aachen-Indoor-VPR/readme.md

 Firstly, go through a similar pipeline as described in `preprocess dataset` to get four small new additonal dataset representing four new places.
 In our project, we mix the samplesets of three new places (printing room, passageway and hall) into the testing sampleset, and used the three unvisited location classes to label three new places, so that we can take advantage of the testing algorithm.

-Below is the T-SNE of hybrid guided VAE trained in varying illumination is tested wit three new places mixed in learnt places.
+Below is the T-SNE of hybrid guided VAE trained in varying illumination is tested with three new places mixed in learnt places.
 <p align="center">
 <img src="https://github.com/niart/Aachen-Indoor-VPR/blob/470323ad69f8fe7934027bdc7b536b2fa57b66f3/pic/3new_updated.png" width=50% height=20%>
 </p>